Reinforcement learning-based estimation for partial differential equations: General methodology

 \subsection{Reinforcement learning-based reduced-order estimator}

-Using the ROM (\ref{eq:ROM}) defined by $\mA_r$, $\mC_r$ and $\mU$, we now want to solve the estimation problem defined in Section \ref{sec:ProblemFormulation}.
-To this effect, we design a reduced-order estimator (ROE) of the form
+Using the ROM (\ref{eq:ROM}), we can now formulate the state estimator $\mathcal{E}$ defined in Section \ref{sec:ProblemFormulation}.
+The reduced-order estimator (ROE) that we propose takes the recursive form

-where $\hat{\vx}_{k}$ is an estimate of the reduced-order state $\vx_{k}$ and $\va_k \in \mathbb{R}^r$ is an action sampled from a nonlinear and stochastic policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$, which takes as input the current measurement $\vy_k$ from the reference trajectory of (\ref{eq:FODynamics1}) and the previous state estimate $\hat{\vx}_{k-1}$.
-The subscript $\boldsymbol{\theta}$ denotes the set of parameters that define the policy, whose goal is to use the sparse measurements $\vy_k$ to act on the dynamics of $\hat{\vx}_{k}$ in (\ref{eq:EstimatorDynamics}) so that the reconstructed high-dimensional state estimate $\hat{\vz}_{k} = \mU \hat{\vx}_{k}$ converges towards the (hidden) reference state $\vz_{k}$.
+where $\hat{\vx}_{k}$ is an estimate of the reduced-order state $\vx_{k}$ and $\va_k \in \mathbb{R}^r$ is an action sampled from a nonlinear and stochastic policy $\boldsymbol{\pi}_{\boldsymbol{\theta}}$, which takes as input the current measurement $\vy_k$ and the previous state estimate $\hat{\vx}_{k-1}$.
+The subscript $\boldsymbol{\theta}$ denotes the set of parameters that define the policy, whose goal is to use the sparse measurements $\vy_k$ to act on the dynamics of $\hat{\vx}_{k}$ in (\ref{eq:EstimatorDynamics}) so that the reconstructed high-dimensional state estimate $\hat{\vz}_{k}$ converges (online) towards the (hidden) \textcolor{black}{ground-truth} state $\vz_{k}$, from any initial condition $\hat{\vx}_{0}$.
 Note that designing state estimators, also called state observers, by correcting the dynamics model with a measurement-dependent term is a standard approach in control theory \citep{korovin2009state,besanccon2007nonlinear}.

 A Kalman filter is a special case of such an estimator, for which the action in (\ref{eq:SampledAction}) is given by